Ballot Measure-o-meter

 Maryland

-Maryland’s Question 1 would add the right to an abortion to the Declaration of Rights section in the state constitution, asserting that every individual “has the fundamental right to reproductive freedom.”
+Maryland’s Question 1 adds the right to an abortion to the Declaration of Rights section in the state constitution, asserting that every individual “has the fundamental right to reproductive freedom.”

 Learn More Here